Frequently Asked Questions

 Selection rate

 In 2022 the selection rate was 13%.
+IT was similar in teh following years.

 More questions?